Email Campaign Optimization That Actually Works

 Your email list is a living thing; it needs regular care to stay healthy.
 List hygiene means periodically removing contacts that are no longer valuable, such as invalid addresses, unsubscribes, and inactive subscribers.
 "Lazy list management" can seriously damage your open rates and your sender reputation.
 When you repeatedly send emails to addresses that bounce, ISPs see it as a red flag.
 A good practice is to regularly scrub your list of hard bounces and consider running a re-engagement campaign to win back (or remove) subscribers who haven't opened your emails in a while.
 A smaller, more engaged list will always outperform a large, unmanaged one.

-Ready for Advanced Strategies?
+Ready for Some Advanced Strategies?

 Once you’ve mastered the fundamentals of crafting and testing your emails, you’re ready to move on to more advanced strategies.
 This is where you can really start to see significant returns by working smarter, not just harder.
 Advanced optimization is all about using automation and data to deliver incredibly relevant messages at the exact moment they’ll have the most impact.
 Instead of just sending one-off campaigns, you’ll be building an intelligent system that nurtures subscribers throughout their entire journey with your brand.